sergiocollado/potpourri/Notes_on_Linux/Notes_on_device_tree_usage.md

 ```
 dtc -I dtb -O dts -o myboard.dtb > myboard.dts
 ```
-Also for dbugging porpoues, it may be useful to use the flag `CONFIG_PROC_DEVICETREE` that optoon will make the current device tree of the system available at `/proc/device-tree`.
+Also for dbugging purpouses, it may be useful to use the flag `CONFIG_PROC_DEVICETREE` that optoon will make the current device tree of the system available at `/proc/device-tree`.

 If DTC is installed on the system, it can be used to convert the filesystem tree into a more human readable for with the command: